-The Bitcoin private key is a crucial part of how Bitcoin (BTC) and other cryptocurrencies work.
+The Bitcoin private key is a crucial part of how Bitcoin works.
 Essentially, the private key is used to identify the legitimate owner of the wallet and must be secured to maintain access and prevent hackers.
-This article is a must-read for beginners that are looking to purchase Bitcoin using a fiat-to-crypto exchange.
+This article is a must-read for users who are looking to purchase Bitcoin using an exchange.

 What Are Bitcoin Private Keys?

 The private key for Bitcoin is a sophisticated form of cryptography that has been designed to permit access to the rightful owner of the Bitcoin.
-The private key is an important component of how Bitcoin and other cryptocurrency coins works, which contributes to the security of the asset against theft, fraud and unauthorized access to funds.
+The private key is an important component of how Bitcoin and other cryptocurrency coins work, which contributes to the security of the asset against theft, fraud, and unauthorized access to funds.

 The private key provides access to the owner of the Bitcoin address to withdraw the funds.
 If an individual loses their private keys, they will not be able to access the wallet to spend, transfer or withdraw Bitcoin.
-For this reason, it is extremely important to never let anyone know your private keys and always keep it safe.
+For this reason, it is extremely important to never let anyone know your private keys for Bitcoin (or any other crypto) and always keep them safe.

 What Is A Public Address Or Public Key?

-To perform transactions such as buying, trading or selling, the owner of a Bitcoin wallet is provided with one or more public addresses that are derived from a single private key.
-A corresponding public address (or public key) is generated from the private key via a complicated mathematical algorithm.
+To perform transactions such as buying, trading, or selling, the owner of a Bitcoin hardware wallet is provided with one or more public addresses that are derived from a single private key.
+A corresponding public address (or public key) is generated from the private key via a complicated mathematical algorithm and problems that must be solved.
 An example of a Bitcoin public address looks like this:

 Bitcoin owners can generate multiple public addresses for each wallet which can be seen and given to anyone to receive money.
-When using a cryptocurrency trading platform, users can generate a Bitcoin public key which is represented as a string of characters, or a QR code that can be scanned.
+When using a Bitcoin trading exchange, users can generate a Bitcoin public key which is represented as a string of characters, or a QR code that can be scanned.

 How Do I Get A Bitcoin Private Key?